LGBTQ rights in Barbados: Legality of same-sex sexual activity

-Decriminalisation efforts
+Decriminalization efforts

 In 2018, Human Rights Watch (HRW) published a report entitled: "I Have to Leave to be me: Discriminatory Laws Against LGBT People in the Eastern Caribbean".
-The organisation called on Barbados to repeal Section 9 and urged the Government of Barbados to create a safe environment for all Barbadians.
+The organization called on Barbados to repeal Section 9 and urged the Government of Barbados to create a safe environment for all Barbadians.
 A government minister subsequently warned that external forces were trying to impose same-sex marriage on the country.
 HRW called the minister's response a "cheap political trick", as their report does not mention same-sex marriage at all, and instead focuses on the discrimination and harassment LGBT people face in Barbados.

-In August 2016 and April 2018, the Belize Supreme Court and the Trinidad and Tobago High Court, respectively, ruled that laws criminalising homosexuality are unconstitutional.
+In August 2016 and April 2018, the Belize Supreme Court and the Trinidad and Tobago High Court, respectively, ruled that laws criminalizing homosexuality are unconstitutional.
 These rulings have been welcomed by Barbadian LGBT activists, who hope to have their own law repealed as well.
 However, Barbados' Constitution contains a "savings clause", which protects laws inherited by the former British Empire from constitutional review, even if these laws run counter to fundamental human rights, thus making any legal challenge to the buggery law difficult.
 As such, Barbadian LGBT activists have filed suit in international courts instead.
 In June 2018, transgender activist, Alexa Hoffmann, and two other Bajans, a lesbian and a gay man, filed a case with the Inter-American Commission on Human Rights (IACHR) challenging Chapter 154, sections 9 and 12 of the Sexual Offences Act with the help of by Trans Advocates and Agitation Barbados, the Canadian HIV/AIDS Legal Network, the University of Toronto International Human Rights Programme and other local and international advocates.
 The case was reviewed by the IACHR in 2018.
 In late July 2019, the Commission gave the Bajan Government three months to respond to the petition.
-If the state refuses to repeal its laws, the Commission can refer the matter to the Inter-American Court of Human Rights, which can issue a binding decision mandating that Barbados repeal the laws.
+If the state refuses to repeal its laws, the commission can refer the matter to the Inter-American Court of Human Rights, which can issue a binding decision mandating that Barbados repeal the laws.
 At a global homosexuality decriminalisation conference that was held in Barbados by LGBT activists, Minister of People Empowerment and Elder Affairs Cynthia Y. Forde said, "We have no fear of legal challenge to any of our legislation.
 That is how new law is made and how jurisprudence is enhanced and kept relevant."
 In response, several evangelical church leaders plan to meet to formulate an official response to the case.

 The Anglican Bishop of Barbados, as well as the Catholic Church, have come out in opposition to the buggery law, stating that, while they morally oppose homosexuality, governments must respect the rights of all persons, including LGBT people.
 On the other hand, some more fundamentalist, extremist and religious fanatic groups have attacked LGBT activists and LGBT people more broadly.
 These include the New Testament Church, which has made factually incorrect and unscientific comments regarding sexual orientation, claiming that heterosexuality, homosexuality and bisexuality are chosen, and has argued that discrimination against LGBT people should be encouraged, while at the same time victim playing.